 Massage therapy is a rapidly growing field with employment opportunities across the region and country.
-Sheridan College’s Massage Therapy program will give you the therapeutic skills and knowledge of the human body to succeed as a professional massage therapist.
+Our program gives you the therapeutic skills and knowledge of the human body to succeed as a professional massage therapist.

-Sheridan College’s on-campus Massage Therapy room and off-campus student clinical rotations provide you with diverse settings and learning environments.
-Many students have been offered jobs as a result of their clinical rotations.
+Sheridan College’s on-campus Massage Therapy clinical classes and off-campus student clinical rotations provide you with diverse settings and learning environments.

 Why Sheridan College?

-- Our Massage Therapy program is nationally accredited and features hands-on, clinical practice in a variety of settings on- and off-campus.
+- Our program is nationally accredited and features hands-on, clinical practice in a variety of settings on- and off-campus.

 - Sheridan College offers the only Massage Therapy program at a Wyoming community college.

 Demand is high for Massage Therapists across the United States.
 Businesses across the state and country contact our program director each year to hire our Massage Therapy graduates.
 With an array of options for employment, Massage Therapists are able to pursue work in a variety of locations and settings.
-The U.S. Bureau of Labor Statistics predicts 26% job growth for licensed massage therapists, with an estimated 42,100 new jobs available from 2016-2026.
+The U.S. Bureau of Labor Statistics predicts 32% job growth for licensed massage therapists from 2020-2030, with a median annual income of $46,910 or $22.50/hr.